PowerShell/PowerShellEditorServices/CONTRIBUTING.md

 - Comment on existing issues to give your feedback on how they should be fixed/implemented
 - Contribute a bug fix or feature implementation by submitting a pull request
 - Contribute more unit tests for feature areas that lack good coverage
-- Review the pull requests that others submit to ensure they follow [established guidelines] (#pull-request-guidelines)
+- Review the pull requests that others submit to ensure they follow [established guidelines](#follow-the-pull-request-process)
 - Help others gets started with the project by contributing documentation or hanging out in the #editors room in the [PowerShell community Slack chat](http://slack.poshcode.org).